Step 1: Pre Purchase Inspections

 Before settlement, the exact amount owing to the Vendor will require some adjustment to include figures such as council rates, water rates and strata levies which are adjusted from the settlement date.
 We will calculate these adjustments and provide you with the total amount payable.

 Step 3: Settlement

-As the name suggests, ‘settlement’ is the final step taken in the conveyancing process to conclude the transaction when title is transferred to you and you receive the keys.
-Settlement is usually attended by four parties: the Vendor, Purchaser as represented by their respective licensed conveyancer/solicitor and discharging and incoming mortgagees.
+As the name suggests, ‘settlement’ is the final step taken in the conveyancing process to conclude the transaction when the title is transferred to you and you receive the keys.
+The settlement is usually attended by four parties: the Vendor, Purchaser as represented by their respective licensed conveyancer/solicitor and discharging and incoming mortgagees.

 You are not required to attend settlement.

-Immediately after settlement the change of title and mortgage will be registered at the Land and Property Information and Valuer General, local council, water authority (and strata manager if applicable) will be notified of the ownership change.
+Immediately after settlement, the change of title and mortgage will be registered at the Land and Property Information and Valuer General, local council, water authority (and strata manager or management process if applicable) will be notified of the ownership change.